913-381-2085

 In addition to these penalties, an adjudication of delinquency can have other consequences as well—and these consequences can potentially impact the rest of your child’s life.
 As a result, it is crucial to assert an effective defense in court; and, if your child is adjudicated delinquent, it is important to understand the consequences and the options that are available.

-Juvenile Convictions May Be Used In Adult Sentencing
+Juvenile Convictions May Be Used in Adult Sentencing

 In Kansas, judges are permitted to use juvenile convictions in sentencing decisions for adult crimes.
 For this reason, a teenager should not plead guilty to even the most minor of drug possession charges, assuming that the case will be sealed once he or she reaches 18.
 There are many alternatives in juvenile sentencing that can be pursued by a skilled juvenile defense attorney like Jerry to avoid the establishment of a criminal record.